meetrajesh/letterpress/README.md

       /usr/sbin/apachectl restart</code> on Mac OS X.

 1. Setup MySQL DB
-    * Import the MySQL database locally.
+    * Import the MySQL database schema locally.
 I've assumed you have a blank user with a blank password that has admin (or at least database creation) privileges:

       <pre>
       $ mysqladmin create letterpress
-      $ mysql letterpress &lt; schema.sql
+      $ mysql letterpress &lt; /home/john/phpwebroot/letterpress/schema.sql
       </pre>

 1. Override Config